explodinglabs/superstack.docs/docs/bluegreen.md

 ## 1. Adjust the Compose file

 Remove the Caddy `ports:` section in `compose.yaml`.
-Instead of exposing ports in the stacks, a "front proxy" will expose ports and proxy to the active stack.
+We'll no longer expose ports in the stacks – instead a simple "front proxy" will expose ports and proxy to the active stack.

 Set `CADDY_SITE_ADDRESS` to only `:80` (leaving TLS termination to the front proxy):